Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Related Work

-\paragraph{Adaptivity to unknown constants.} The desirable property of adaptivity to the difficulty of an optimization problem has also been studied in several settings.
+The desirable property of adaptivity to the difficulty of an optimization problem has also been studied in several settings.
 Gradient descent with constant step size is for example naturally adaptive to the strong convexity of the problem \citep[see, e.g.,][]{nesterov2004introductory}.
-In the stochastic context,~\citet{juditsky2010primal} provide another strategy than averaging with longer step sizes, but for uniform convexity constants.
+In the stochastic context, \citet{juditsky2010primal} provide another strategy than averaging with longer step sizes, but for uniform convexity constants.

-\section{Non-strongly convex analysis}
+\section{Non-Strongly Convex Analysis}

-In this section, we study the averaged stochastic gradient method in the non-strongly convex case, i.e., without any (global or local) strong convexity assumptions.
-We first recall existing results in \mysec{existing}, that bound the expectation of the excess risk leading to a bound in $O(1/\sqrt{n})$.
-We then show using martingale moment inequalities how all higher-order moments may be bounded in \mysec{high}, still with a rate of $O(1/\sqrt{n})$.
-However, in \mysec{grad}, we consider the convergence of the squared gradient, with now a rate of $O(1/n)$.
+In this section, we study the averaged stochastic gradient method in the non-strongly convex case, that is, without any (global or local) strong convexity assumptions.
+We first recall existing results in \mysec{existing}, that bound the expectation of the excess risk leading to a bound in $O(1/\sqrt{N})$.
+We then show using martingale moment inequalities how all higher-order moments may be bounded in \mysec{high}, still with a rate of $O(1/\sqrt{N})$.
+However, in \mysec{grad}, we consider the convergence of the squared gradient, with now a rate of $O(1/N)$.
 This last result is key to obtaining the adaptivity to local strong convexity in \mysec{self}.

-\subsection{Existing results}
+\subsection{Existing Results}

 In this section, we review existing results for Lipschitz-continuous non-strongly convex problems \citep{nesterov2008confidence,nemirovski2009robust,shalev2009stochastic,duchi,xiao2010dual}.
 Note that smoothness is not needed here.
 We consider a constant step size $\gamma_n = \gamma > 0$, for all $n \geqslant 1$, and we denote by $\bar{\theta}_n = \frac{1}{n} \sum_{k=0}^{n-1} \theta_k$ the averaged iterate.